 Quito in 5 Days

-Quito was our final stop on a three month South American adventure.
-We spent a total of 5 days in the city, although in reality, they weren’t consecutive as we took a trip to the Amazon between days 2 and 3.
-We spent two days sightseeing on foot, then a day on the Tren de los Volcanes, a day on an organised tour to two equator based theme parks and the final day on the hop-on-hop off bus.
-Bear in mind when planning a trip to Quito that many attractions close on Mondays.
+Ecuador was the final stop on our three month South American adventure.
+We spent a total of 5 days in the capital, Quito.
+This was split into two days sightseeing on foot, a day on the Tren de los Volcanes, a day on an organised tour to two equator based theme parks and the final day utilising the Hop on Hop off Bus.

 We flew into Quito’s Mariscal Sucre International Airport, which is 23 miles from central Quito.
-There are cheaper ways to get into town, (you can get a public bus to Rio Coca Bus Station) but we chose to take transport organised by our hotels (advertised as a hotel shuttle, but basically they sent a taxi) because we thought it was safer and more convenient.
+If you’re lucky, as you descend towards the city, you will catch a glimpse of Cotopaxi Volcano.
+There are cheaper ways to get into town (you can get a shuttle bus or a public bus to Rio Coca Bus Station) but we chose to take transport organised by our hotels because we thought it was safer and more convenient.
 There is a $25 fixed rate for taxis into town.

-Much of the town can be visited on foot.
-To travel further afield, you can use public transport, but having read that Ecuadorian buses were rife with pickpockets, we opted to purchase a hop-on-hop-off bus ticket.
-We don’t often do organised tours, but decided that this was the best way to get to one of Quito’s top attractions, Mitad del Mondo, which is located 16 miles north of the city.
+Much of the city’s attractions can be visited on foot.
+To travel further afield, you can use public transport.
+However, having read that Ecuadorian buses were rife with pickpockets, we opted to purchase a Hop on Hop off Bus ticket.
+We don’t often join organised tours, but decided that this was the best way to get to one of Quito’s top attractions, Mitad del Mundo, which is located 16 miles north of the city.

-We stayed in two places, the first, Casa Montero, is centrally located, so convenient for exploring downtown Quito.
+We stayed in two places; the first, Hotel Casa Montero, is centrally located, so convenient for exploring downtown Quito.
 The second, Kinde House, is nicer, but on a hill.
-This meant a strenuous walk back to the hotel at the end of a day’s sightseeing, but to compensate, it has a lovely rooftop garden with a great view of the city.
+This means a somewhat strenuous walk back to the hotel at the end of a day’s sightseeing.
+But to compensate, it has a great rooftop garden with an amazing view of the city.

 Flight to Quito